Chemotherapy-related nausea and vomiting

-- When and how often the drug is given; for example, if doses of a chemo drug that causes nausea and vomiting are given close together, there’s less time for the person to recover from the effects of the last dose before the next treatment is given
+- When and how often the drug is given; for example, if doses of a chemo drug that causes nausea and vomiting are given close together, there’s less time for the person to recover from the effects of the last dose before the next one is given

 - Individual differences – not every person will have the same response to a dose or type of chemo